WHAT IS MSF?

 MSF's work is based on the humanitarian principles of medical ethics.

 MSF is impartial, committed to bringing quality medical care to people caught in crisis regardless of race, religion, or political affiliation.

 MSF is independent.
 Ninety percent of MSF's overall funding comes from private sources, not governments.
 This funding structure leaves MSF teams on the ground free to define operational priorities with interventions based on needs alone, not on political, economic, religious or social agendas.

 MSF is neutral.
 The organisation does not take sides in armed conflicts, provides care on the basis of needs alone, and pushes for increased independent access to victims of conflict as required under international humanitarian law.

 MSF is transparent and accountable.
 Every year, MSF provides detailed activity and financial reports, including audited and certified accounts.
 MSF strives to spend as much as possible for operations and to rationalize other type of expenditures such as fundraising and administration.
-In 2008, 81% of overall international expenditures were spent for the Social Missions of MSF (direct expenditures for operations, operational support, temoignage – advocacy, other humanitarian activities), while 13% were dedicated to fundraising and 6% for Management, general and Administration.
+In 2014, the Social Missions of MSF (direct expenditures for operations, operational support, temoignage – advocacy, other humanitarian activities) accounted for 80% of overall international expenditures, while 14% were dedicated to fundraising and 6% for Management, general and Administration.